-Comfort: this is the number one issue for amputees affecting mobility and the ability to live a fulfilling life.
-Comfort is linked to socket fit, but can also be affected by other factors such as the trim line, length and design of the socket.
-Comfort can also be linked to the use of straps and belts, or even when your muscles tire from the extra exertion of using a prosthetic limb.
-It is important to recognise what each element of your prosthesis is their to do, and to report any discomfort quickly to your prosthetic service centre.
-Primary (new) amputees are usually given a supply of stump socks, which you can wear as the primary swelling of your residual limb goes down to help with comfort and fit.
+Comfort: this is the number one issue affecting amputees ability to be mobile, active, and live a fulfilling life.
+Comfort is very much linked to the fit of the socket but can also be affected by other factors such as the trim line of the socket and the length and design of the socket.
+Comfort can also be linked to the use of straps or a harness, or even when your muscles tire if you are using a myoelectric device.
+It is important to recognise what each element of the prosthesis is there to do, and to report any discomfort quickly to your centre.
+It is worth noting that leather sockets offer more comfort over bony areas e.g. a short transhumeral.
+Primary (new) amputees are usually given a supply of stump socks, which you can wear as the primary swelling goes down to help with confort and fit.

 Function: this is linked to both you and your prosthesis, and what do you want to be able to do.
-Keeping active is very important so think about performing activities where possible such as walking, running, cleaning the house, general exercise, looking after children, joining clubs and classes.
-Always take advice however before you undertake any form of strenuous exercise-this is important for all people, not just amputees.
+Keeping active is very important so think about performing activities where possible such as cleaning the house, general exercise, looking after children, joining clubs and classes.
+Always make sure that you look after any devices, particularly myoelectric devices.
+Keep them away from dirt, dust and water wherever possible.